-For NEW CUSTOMERS: Click on the "New Customer Make A Reservation" button at the top of the homepage.
+For NEW CUSTOMERS: Click on the Blue "Winter" button located on the homepage.
 Choose any ski or snowboard package to begin.
 It will walk you through the process of entering the height, weight, shoe size and birth date of the skier/rider.
 You can also choose to rent a helmet, pants, or jacket.
 Then add the person to your reservation.
-Next, choose to "Add Another Skier/Rider" and follow the same steps for any additional people OR "Go to Checkout".
-You will be asked to pay a $10 per person deposit (up to $50 max) with your credit card.
+Next, choose to "Add Another Skier/Rider" and follow the same steps for any additional people OR choose "Go to Checkout".
+You will be asked to pay in full or pay a $10 per person deposit (up to $50 max) with your credit card.

-For RETURNING CUSTOMERS: If you've rented from us in the past four years, click on the "Returning Customer Login" button at the top of the homepage.
+For RETURNING CUSTOMERS: If you've rented from us in the past five years, click on the Blue "Winter Customer Login" button at the top right of the homepage.
 Select anyone from your account that you want to reserve equipment for.
-Follow the steps to update the height, weight, shoe size, etc., and add them to the reservation.
+Follow the steps to update the height, weight, shoe size, rental dates, etc., and add them to the reservation.
 You can then choose to add new people if necessary.
 Follow the steps to choose their equipment and enter in their personal information.
-When you're finished click the "Go to Checkout" button.
-Make sure to update your contact information if needed, and then complete the reservation by paying the $10 per person deposit (up to $50 max) with your credit card.
+When you're finished, click the "Go to Checkout" button.
+Make sure to update your contact information if needed, and then complete the reservation by either paying in full or paying the $10 per person deposit (up to $50 max) with your credit card.

 We do not accept reservations after 8am Mountain Time the day before arrival.
 You can pick up the equipment any time after 3pm on the day before your reservation begins at no additional charge.